Intra-Oral Massage, TMJ Dysfunction, and De-Armoring

 Breathwork - eBook

-Although jaw armoring can happen to anyone, we see that particular groups of people are more prone to develop this affliction, such as those who have been victims of child or sexual abuse, or members of the LGBTQ+ community.
-Typical of these cases is that people were or still are not able “to speak out,” “come out,” or express themselves or talk about their issues which resulted/results in internalized emotional tension and trauma that materializes itself physically in a rigid (and simultaneously sensitive or even numb) facial, jaw, neck, and shoulder structure.
+Although jaw armoring can happen to anyone, we see that particular groups of people are more prone to develop this affliction, such as those who have been victims of child or sexual abuse, or individuals of the LGBTQ+ community.
+Typical of these cases is that people were or still are not able “to speak out,” “come out,” or express themselves or talk about their issues which resulted/results in internalized emotional tension and trauma that materializes itself physically in a rigid (and often simultaneously sensitive or even numb) facial, jaw, neck, and shoulder structure.

 Physical Dearmoring techniques for the jaw (which are applied for emotional and trauma release) usually include massaging the jaw and cheeks (which may be in the form of an Intra-Oral Massage), breathwork, applying acupressure on the jaw muscles and joints, making movements or doing exercises with the jaw and mouth to mobilize the jaw, facial stretches, or making sounds that widely open the mouth.